imjoseangel/RHCE/Readme.md

 ssh server
 ```

-## Produce and Deliver Reports on System Utilization (Processor, Memory, Disk, and Network)
+## Produce and Deliver Reports on System Load (Processor, Memory, Disk, and Network)

 ### dstat